 As the name suggests, toilet training involves teaching.
-So it’s important your munchkin can follow simple instructions, such as washing their hands, when asked.
-It will make the whole process go a lot smoother.
+So it’s important your child can follow simple instructions, such as washing their hands, when asked.
+Trust us, it will make the whole process go a lot smoother.

 7. Is the time right for you and the family?

-Toilet training isn’t just about your tiny tot – it affects the whole family.
+Toilet training isn’t just about your little human – it affects the whole family.
 You need to be ready too.
-So pick a time when you can dedicate a bit of effort to the training and your tyke is settled into a good routine.
+So pick a time when you can dedicate a bit of effort to the training and get your little one settled into a good routine.
 Starting just before a sibling is born or before a holiday may not be a good idea.

 8. Do they prefer to be clean and dry?